-This book was from a new male author Jamie Dean and it actually has a lot of potentials because the premise was brimming with plot opportunities.
+This book was from a new male author Jamie Dean and it actually has a lot of potential because the premise was brimming with plot opportunities.
 I also thought that it was very current and the characters were quite likable.
-What I didn’t like very much which I thought dragged down the story was the whole reminiscing thing from both MCs.
-You see, back-stories are wonderful because we get to feel more from where the character/s is coming from.
-I guess what irks me were the constant flashbacks in it – I feel like the MCs did nothing but reminisce all about their high school life.
+What I didn’t like very much which I thought dragged down the story was the way the flashbacks from both characters was presented.
+You see, backstories are wonderful because we get to feel more from where the characters are coming from.
+It adds depth into our understanding of their ‘angst.’
+I guess what irks me were the constant flashbacks in it – I feel like they did nothing but reminisce all about their high school life.
 I’m like – okay, get on with the program already boys.
 It was like an endless loop that goes on and on.
-In all fairness with the author, he was able to finish the story in a solid note – albeit a predictable one but like I’m always referring to some plot lines – it was a good predictable.
+In all fairness with the author, he was able to finish the story in a solid note – albeit a predictable one.

 Rating: 3.5 out of 5 stars